elBukkit/MagicPlugin/MIGRATION.md

  - Crafting once again gives you the "default" wand, not "beginner".
 Default wand changed to include the Magic Missile spell.
  - Wand crafting recipe changed from "beginner" to "wand"
+ - Updated PreciousStones integration to latest version (unfortunately NOT backwards compatible!)

 ## 5.2.2